opentargets-archive/library-beam/README.md

-# Open Targets Library - Analytical Pipeline
+# Open Targets Library - NLP Pipeline

-## MedLine NLP Analysis Running in Apache Beam
+## NLP Analysis of MedLine/PubMed Running in Apache Beam

-This Pipeline is designed to run with Apache Beam using the dataflow runner.
+This pipeline is designed to run with Apache Beam using the dataflow runner.
-It has not been tested with other Beam backends, but it should work there as well pending minimal modifications. please see the Apache Beam SDK for more info.
+It has not been tested with other Beam backends, but it should work there as well pending minimal modifications.
+Please see the [Apache Beam SDK](https://beam.apache.org/documentation/sdks/python/) for more info.

 ## Steps to reproduce a full run
 Use python 2

-* generate a mirror of MEDLINE FTP to a Google Storage Bucket (any other storage provider supported by Python Beam SDK should work).
+* Generate a mirror of MEDLINE FTP to a Google Storage Bucket (any other storage provider supported by Python Beam SDK should work).
 E.g. using [rclone](https://rclone.org/)

    - configure rclone with MEDLINE FTP [ftp.ncbi.nlm.nih.gov](ftp://ftp.ncbi.nlm.nih.gov) and your target gcp project